Code-Institute-Submissions/ecommerce-pp5-2/README.md

 27. Created and  deployed AWS bucket added keys to the Heroku config files

 The live site can be found here: https://the-wine-society-01e133d06325.herokuapp.com/

 ## Bug Report:

 ### Issue with quantity update in shopping bag
 #### Description:

-When testing the script that manages item quantities in the shopping bag, an issue was observed with the decrement button's functionality.
-Specifically, when a user adds an item with a quantity of 1 to the bag and then increases the quantity using the increment button, the decrement button does not respond as expected to reduce the quantity.
-Instead, it remains disabled until the user clicks on the 'update' link.
+An issue has been identified with the decrement button functionality within the shopping bag's item quantity management script.
+When a user adds 1 item to the shopping bag and then modifies the quantity using the increment button, the decrement button does not properly activate to decrease the quantity.
+It remains disabled until the 'update' link is clicked.

+#### Steps to Reproduce:

+ - Add an item with a quantity of 1 to the shopping bag.
+ - In the shopping bag, use the increment button to increase the item quantity.
+ - Attempt to use the decrement button to reduce the item quantity.

+#### Expected Behaviour

+The decrement button should be immediately responsive, allowing the user to decrease the item quantity after it has been incremented.

+#### Actual Behaviour

+The decrement button remains disabled after using the increment button.
+It only becomes active again after clicking the 'update' link, which synchronizes the front-end display with the back-end data.
+If the quainity is greater than 1, the decrement button works as expected.

-#### Observations:
+#### Technical Observations:

-The DOM does not update the quantity value after each click of the increment/decrement buttons.
-It remains at the initial value until the 'update' link is clicked.
+- The DOM does not reflect the updated quantity value in real-time when clicking the increment/decrement buttons.
+Initially set at a value of 1, it remains unchanged until the 'update' link is clicked.
+- The issue lies in the decrement button's logic, which is designed to disable itself to prevent the item quantity from going below 1.
+Since the backend still perceives the quantity as 1 (due to the DOM not being updated with each increment), the decrement button remains disabled, incorrectly reflecting the frontend's incremented quantity.
-The quantity seen by the user on the frontend increases with each click, but this change is not immediately reflected in the backend.
+- The quantity displayed to the user on the frontend increases with each incremental click.
+However, these changes are not immediately reflected in the backend.
 The server-side update only occurs upon clicking the 'update' link, which triggers a form submission.
-Post 'update' action, the decrement button functionality resumes as normal because the server and the DOM are then synchronized with the updated quantity.
+-  Performing the 'update' action, the decrement button functionality resumes as normal because the server and the DOM are then synchronised with the updated quantity.
+This synchronisation corrects the decrement button's behaviour, enabling it only when the quantity is greater than 1.

-#### Initial Approach:
+### Attempted Resolution

-To resolve this, an attempt was made to submit the form after each button click, intending to update the DOM and the server simultaneously.
-For example:
+To resolve this, I attempted to submit the form after each button click, intending to update the DOM and the server simultaneously.
+See below:

         $('.increment-qty').click(function (e) {
         e.preventDefault();